Directions to Rochdale Infirmary

 Bus stops surrounding the hospital have information posted and are letter coded.

-The nearest Metrolink station is Rochdale Town centre, approximately 3/4 of a mile from Rochdale Infirmary.
+The nearest Metrolink station is Rochdale Town Centre, approximately 3/4 of a mile from Rochdale Infirmary.
 To view walking routes from the Metrolink stop to Rochdale Infirmary, click here.
+Alternatively use the 440, 447 or 464 bus services to/ from Rochdale Interchange to reach the Infirmary.

 The hospital is located off Whitehall Street, with the nearest main roads being the A671 Whitworth Road, using Howard Street, or the A680 Spotland Road, using the B6377 Sheriff St/Falinge Road and Howard Street, turning onto Whitehall Street at the mini-roundabout.